thomlake/streamingplot/README.md

 Installation
 ============
-There isn't really any.
+There isn't any.
 You may want to move the streamplot.py file to somewhere on your `$PATH`, remove the `.py` extension and make it executable.
 For example:

     $ cp /path/to/streamplot.py ~/bin/streamplot
     $ chmod +x ~/bin/streamplot